Bountiful Summer

-Bountiful Summer (Щедрое лето) is a 1951 Soviet comedy drama film directed by Boris Barnet and starring Nina Arkhipova, Nikolay Kryuchkov and Viktor Dobrovolsky.
+Bountiful Summer (Щедрое лето) is a 1951 Soviet musical comedy drama film directed by Boris Barnet and starring Nina Arkhipova, Nikolay Kryuchkov and Viktor Dobrovolsky.
 The film is set on a collective farm in Ukraine.

 It was shot at the Kiev Film Studio in 1950, but released the following year.
 It was also released in America the same year in a subtitled version by Artkino Pictures.
 The film was shot using a version of the sovcolor process.